 How can I find out what’s going on around campus?

-All international students belong to the International Student email distribution list.
-Members of this list receive messages about events on campus and in the local area that might be of interest to international students.
+All students receive the Daily Digest, an email that shares information about events on campus and in the community.
 You also are encouraged to sign up for specific club and organization mailing lists found on the my.smcvt.edu portal.
 The SMC calendar can be accessed from any SMC webpage.

 Where can I learn about opportunities to volunteer in the community?

 MOVE (Mobilization of Volunteer Efforts) offers many short-term and long-term opportunities throughout the year, as well as extended service trips during school recesses.